The Holy Prophet Muhammad (saw) Peace and blessings be upon him

 In Tasawwuf (the sciences of the heart), his spiritual instructor was Shaikh Abu’l-Khair Hammad bin Muslim al-Dabbas.
 From him, he received his basic training, and with his help he set out on the spiritual journey.

 After completion of education, Abdul Qadir Jilani abandoned the city of Baghdad, and spent twenty-five years as a wanderer in the desert regions of Iraq as a recluse.[8]
-Later life

 He was over fifty years old by the time he returned to Baghdad in 1127, and began to preach in public.
 He moved into the school belonging to his old teacher al-Mukharrimii; there he engaged himself in teaching.
 Soon he became popular with his pupils.
 In the morning he taught hadith and tafsir, and in the afternoon held discourse on science of the hearts and the virtues of the Qur’an.